The Bankrate promise

 If paying back the debt is not an option for you due to financial troubles, you may need to consider filing for bankruptcy.
 There are multiple options for bankruptcy, including Chapter 7 and Chapter 13, which you will have to choose based on your financial situation.

-If you file for Chapter 7 bankruptcy, your unsecured debt will largely be wiped out in several months — though your credit score will take a significant hit and your bankruptcy will remain with you on your credit score for up to 10 years.
+If you file for Chapter 7 bankruptcy, your unsecured debt will largely be wiped out in several months.
 If you file for Chapter 13 bankruptcy, you will agree to pay a portion of your outstanding debt over a three- to five-year period, at which point the remaining debt will be discharged.
+It’s also worth noting that if you do file for bankruptcy, there’s always a chance that federal student loans won’t be discharged.

 With unsecured loans, your assets are not at risk of being seized unless the court awards a judgment to the lender.
 However, it is still important to understand the consequences of not paying your unsecured debt.
 To avoid late fees and serious harm to your credit score, create a plan to pay off your unsecured debt before applying.